Care

 Lime Sulfur Dips

-Lime sulfur dips are very useful and should be administered weekly for 4-6 weeks.
+Lime sulfur dips should be applied weekly for 4 to 6 weeks.

 Coat Shaving